To navigate the timeline, click and drag it with your mouse, or click on the timeline overview on the bottom.

 200 BCE: First contact between China and the Greco-Bactrian descendents of Alexander the Great's army.

 195 BCE: Liu Bang dies.
-His empress Lü Zhi (also known as Lü Hou) tries to confiscate the empire for her own family.
-The conflict lasts for 15 years.
+His empress Lü Zhi (also known as Lü Hou) rules through puppet kings for her own benefit for the next fifteen years.

 145 BCE - 86 CE: Life of Sima Qian, Grand Astrologer at the court of Emperor Wu of Han and author of China's first comprehensive work on historiography.